Eugene O'Neill: Career

 In an early one-act play, The Web, written in 1913, O'Neill first explored the darker themes that he later thrived on.
 Here he focused on the brothel world and the lives of prostitutes, which also play a role in some fourteen of his later plays.
 In particular, he memorably included the birth of an infant into the world of prostitution.
 At the time, such themes constituted a huge innovation, as these sides of life had never before been presented with such success.

-O'Neill's first published play, Beyond the Horizon, opened on Broadway in 1920 to great acclaim, and was awarded the Pulitzer Prize for Drama.
+O'Neill's first published play, Beyond the Horizon, opened on Broadway in 1920 to great acclaim and was awarded the Pulitzer Prize for Drama.
 His first major hit was The Emperor Jones, which ran on Broadway in 1920 and obliquely commented on the U.S. occupation of Haiti that was a topic of debate in that year's presidential election.
-His best-known plays include Anna Christie (Pulitzer Prize 1922), Desire Under the Elms (1924), Strange Interlude (Pulitzer Prize 1928), Mourning Becomes Electra (1931), and his only well-known comedy, Ah, Wilderness!, a wistful re-imagining of his youth as he wished it had been.
+His best known plays include Anna Christie (Pulitzer Prize 1922), Desire Under the Elms (1924), Strange Interlude (Pulitzer Prize 1928), Mourning Becomes Electra (1931), and his only well known comedy, Ah, Wilderness!, a wistful re-imagining of his youth as he wished it had been.

-In 1936, O'Neill received the Nobel Prize in Literature after he had been nominated that year by Henrik Schück, member of the Swedish Academy.
-O'Neill was profoundly influenced by the work of Swedish writer August Strindberg, and upon receiving the Nobel Prize, dedicated much of his acceptance speech to describing Strindberg's influence on his work.
+O'Neill was elected to the American Philosophical Society in 1935.
+In 1936 O'Neill received the Nobel Prize in Literature after he had been nominated that year by Henrik Schück, member of the Swedish Academy.
+O'Neill was profoundly influenced by the work of Swedish writer August Strindberg, and, upon receiving the Nobel Prize, dedicated much of his acceptance speech to him.
 In conversation with Russel Crouse, O'Neill said that "the Strindberg part of the speech is no 'telling tale' to please the Swedes with a polite gesture.
 It is absolutely sincere. [...]
 And it's absolutely true that I am proud of the opportunity to acknowledge my debt to Strindberg thus publicly to his people".
 Before the speech was sent to Stockholm, O'Neill read it to his friend Sophus Keith Winther.
 As he was reading, he suddenly interrupted himself with the comment: "I wish immortality were a fact, for then some day I would meet Strindberg".
 When Winther objected that "that would scarcely be enough to justify immortality", O'Neill answered quickly and firmly: "It would be enough for me".

-After a ten-year pause, O'Neill's now-renowned play The Iceman Cometh was produced in 1946.
-The following year's A Moon for the Misbegotten failed, and it was decades before coming to be considered as among his best works.
+After a ten-year pause, O'Neill's now renowned play The Iceman Cometh was produced in 1946.
+The following year's A Moon for the Misbegotten failed, and it was decades before the piece came to be considered as among his best works.